Updates, commentary, training and advice on immigration and asylum law

 Lastly, the sheer volume of evidence and explanation required also means that, ironically, fee waiver applications can be so complex that applicants may need to pay for a legal representative to help them prepare the application (unless they can find someone to assist pro bono, or manage to obtain legal aid exceptional case funding).

-Overall, though, recent changes have been positive all round.
+Overall, though, recent changes have been positive.
 Anyone who cannot afford the fee should certainly be encouraged to submit an application for a fee waiver rather than putting themselves into debt.

 This article was originally published in September 2017 and has been updated so that is correct as of the new date of publication shown.